Traditional English Summer Village Fetes in the West Country

 You may have seen them and their volunteers at local fetes and events, raising awareness and funds for the upkeep of the ponies.
 Not surprisingly mis-treated animals need more than their fair share of vet attention, medication and good quality food (natural herbs and alternative therapies are also used to help the ponies).

-So this summer they have taken the brave move to organise their own summer fete which is on Sunday 14th August just outside Colyton (on the back road out of Colyton towards Sidmouth).
+So they have taken the brave move to organise their own summer fete each year in August which is proving a great success for them .
+Just outside Colyton in East Devon (on the back road out of Colyton towards Sidmouth).

 If you can support them in any way they will be extremely grateful, turn up on the day to join in the fun, provide a raffle prize even just tell your friends and family about the event.
 You can also sponsor a pony with a regular donation.